 Ingleborough from Ribblehead to Clapham

 Walk 9 - By train or train/bus: Ribblehead to Clapham via Ingleborough (723m) - 8.5 miles - 4.5 hours.
 The walk can be accomplished in either direction however I have described the route from Ribblehead finishing at Clapham village or railway station (Morecambe line) or alternatively the 581 bus to Settle.
 Add 1 mile and 1/2 hour to reach the station.
 Back to Ribblehead

 From Ribblehead Station walk down the station access road and turn immediately left to pass under the rail bridge and left again along the quarry access road on the other side of the railway line.
 Pass through the gate into the quarry nature reserve.
 Follow the quarry nature reserve waymarkers to emerge through a gate at the far side of the quarry.
-Now follow a track for 300m or so to pass through two large gates.
+Now follow a track for 300m or so to pass through two large gates into a sheep compound.
 Walk towards Ingleborough with the drystone wall on the left.
-After 1/4 mile cross a stile and then proceed alongside the wall to start with and then diagonally across the pasture to reach another stile.
-Cross the stile and proceed up the steep grassy slopes of Park Fell with the wall on the left.
+After 1/4 mile cross a stile and then proceed alongside the wall to start with and then diagonally across the pasture to reach a gate.
+Passing through the gate proceed up the steep grassy slopes of Park Fell with the wall on the left.
 Upon reaching the top do not pass through the first stile but continue to follow the wall with a couple of twist and turns still towards Ingleborough.
 After a short while cross a timber stile and head slightly down hill and then rising uphill to Southerscale Fell.
 Follow the path across a boulder field sometimes difficult to spot in mist eventually arriving at a stone stile.
 After crossing the stile follow the well used path around the contour of Southercsales Fell with dramatic views.
 Pass through a metal gate and then follow the main path to the summit plateau of Ingleborough.
 Upon emerging at the top make for the wind break and trig point.